-For information about U.S. visas, go to www.travel.state.gov and click on “Visas.”
+For more information about U.S. visas, go to www.travel.state.gov and click “Visas.”

 Besides using Destination D.C.’s website to obtain a copy of the visitors guide, you can read about the latest travel information, including upcoming exhibits at the museums and anticipated closings of tourist attractions.
 The website is also a source for maps, which you can download and print from the site or order for delivery by mail.

-Once you’ve arrived, stop by Destination D.C.’s offices on 7th Street NW (Metro: Gallery Place–Chinatown, H St. exit), to pick up the visitors guide and maps, and to talk to visitors services specialists.
+Once you’ve arrived, stop by Destination D.C.’s offices on 7th Street NW (Metro: Gallery Place–Chinatown, H St. exit), to pick up the visitors guide and maps.
 Office hours are Monday to Friday 8:30am to 5pm.